aPPORV/Disk_Details_using_SHELL-Scripting/README.md

 # Disk_Details_using_SHELL-Scripting
-This script will help us to know the Detail of Disk.
+This script will help us to know the Detail of the Disk.